 Most of the design decisions on this site are typography decisions.
 The two fonts are:

-- Syne — for headlines.
+- Space Grotesk — for headlines.
 It’s a display font with variable weight and a geometric character that still feels friendly.
 At heavy weights it has presence without being aggressive.

 - Rubik — for body text.
 Slightly rounded, very readable at small sizes, works well at UI scale too.